Continuations¶

 the instruction to invoke-function).

-Here it doesn’t matter whether p
+Here it doesn’t matter whether p is a predefined function or

 one you are declaring on the fly because of the way arguments are

 evaluated to return a function value.
-If p
+If p was a named function

-will cause a lookup of p
+then evaluate p will cause a lookup of p and we’ll get

 back a function value.